corner_left (1K) corner_right (1K)

 back to index

-Does IMF Tune process emails rejected through the Exchange 2003 Connection, Sender or Recipient filtering?
+Does IMF Tune process emails rejected by Exchange Connection, Sender or Recipient filtering?

-No. Emails rejected through Exchange 2003 filtering never reach IMF Tune.
-Hence the blacklisting configuration at IMF Tune does not apply to these emails.
+No. Emails rejected through Exchange filtering never reach IMF Tune.

 back to index